 Due to the Nordic differences, Nordic Ecolabelling requires calculations to be based on the principles of the EU Taxonomy for all buildings and building projects above 5000 m2 useful internal floor area.
 The limits for the EU Taxonomy are defined according to "Useful internal floor area is interpreted".
 EU's reporting tool LEVEL(s) User manual 2 further describes it: IPMS measurement standard 3 for office buildings and IPMS measurement standard 3B.
 Official national calculation tools can be used to perform the calculation when in compliance with the EU Taxonomy.
 There are no obligatory requirements for the calculation methods or databases used in addition to what is required by the authorities.
 Specific threshold values will be defined as the Nordic countries implement them in their legislation.
 Currently only Denmark has a threshold limit for the climate declaration set by the authorities.
-It is set at 12 kg CO2e/m2/year in the building from 2023.
+It is set at $12 \text{ kg CO}{2e/m^2/\text{year}}$ in the building legislation where a tightened threshold limit at 10, 5 kg $CO{2e}/m^2/year$ will be introduced in 2025.
+Further tightening is planned in 2027 and 2029.
 The requirement threshold for the Nordic Swan Ecolabel in Denmark is defined as the next coming obligatory threshold limit from the authorities building regulation (BR18).
-This means a requirement threshold at 10,5 kg CO{2e}/m2/year from 2023 to July 2025.
-From July 2025 the legislation level is tightened, and the calculation method updated.
-The new level for the Nordic Swan Ecolabel in Denmark is defined as the next coming obligatory threshold limit from the authorities building regulation (BR18), which is in line with the level for BR18 in 2027.
-These levels are differentiated for different building types and includes a separate threshold limit for the construction process.
-Please refer to the requirement for the specific levels.
-If the calculation method or the threshold limits in the building regulation (BR18) are changed, this requirement will be adjusted accordingly.
+This means a requirement threshold at $10.5 \text{ kg CO}{2e}/\text{m}^2/\text{year}$ from 2023 If the calculation method or the threshold limits in the building regulation (BR18) are changed, this requirement will be adjusted accordingly.
 The calculation must always be performed according to the current version of the calculation method and scope of the calculation.
-This includes special conditions for the building (placement, function etc) defined in § 298 BR18, which must be specifically approved by Nordic Ecolabelling.
-For buildings that are combinations of more than one building type the relevant threshold limit must be found by weighing the areas of the building types in question.
-Alternatively complying with the strictest limit.